cncf/toc/process/README.md

 * How can the CNCF help you achieve your upcoming goals?
 * Do you think that your project meets the criteria for incubation?

-Based on this review the TOC will vote on whether to continue to sponsor the project in Sandbox.
+Based on the discussions from the public review meeting, the TOC will vote on whether to continue to sponsor the project in Sandbox.
 If the vote does not reach a simple majority, we will discuss archiving or other next steps with you.
+Additional information on the Annual Review may be found on the [project proposals page](project_proposals.adoc)

 Additionally, the TOC might recommend that you apply for Incubation stage.
 This requires extra work and due diligence so it’s not a possible outcome to move directly to Incubation from this lightweight annual review.